RebootJeff/randomPartner/README.md

 1. Teacher creates new classroom that gets a unique URL (much like Co-Compare URLs).
 2. Students visit URL (do not need to log in; just provide a name).
+  - Unless classroom is set as *unlisted*, students can also join the classroom by simply finding it in a list on the home page.
   - Optional: Client UI shows real-time list of students as they join/leave (WebSockets?)
 3. Teacher clicks button to generate random pairs of students for pair programming.
 4. The generated pairs are saved into database until teacher clicks button again.
-5. Teacher can delete the "classroom", which renders that unique URL useless.
+5. Teacher can delete the classroom, which renders its unique URL useless.

 #### Data Model